 The investment team manages about a third of VRS' assets internally, saving on fees and capitalizing on market conditions.

 VRS reports the market value of the VRS Trust Fund at the end of each fiscal year.
-As of June 30, 2023, VRS’ investment professionals have provided an average added value of $956 million annually to the trust fund over the past 10 years that would not be realized from managing a passive, indexed portfolio.
-By managing approximately one-third of assets internally, the team saves the fund about $60.7 million in external management fees annually compared to the cost paid by our peers for similar services.
+As of June 30, 2024, VRS' investment professionals have added approximately $7.2 billion over the past decade that would not be realized from managing a passive, indexed portfolio.
+By managing approximately one-third of assets internally, the team saves the fund about $58.1 million in external management fees annually compared to the cost paid by our peers for similar services.
 These funds are invested to pay for future benefits.
 Investment earnings fund approximately two-thirds of benefit payments for VRS retirees and beneficiaries.
 Currently, VRS pays approximately $5.7 billion annually to retirees and beneficiaries.

 Quarterly Reports